jejelomo007/population-growth-and-GDP-per-capita/README.md

 #### Correlation between China GDP per capita and Population growth from 2000 to 2020
 ![CHINA GPD AND POP](https://user-images.githubusercontent.com/83980585/130139100-85d0cb80-c715-45f3-a2ad-80b1d2a51f1f.PNG)

--There is a negative correlation of -0.19 between GDP per capita and population growth in different countries, both variables move in opposite direction.
+-There is a negative correlation of -0.19 between GDP per capita and population growth in different countries.

+#### Conclusion
+Result of my findings shows that there is a positive correlation of 0.29 between GDP per capita and Meat consumption per capita in different countries over a period of time.
+As GDP per capita increases, meat consumption per capita increases.
+Furthermore, there is a negative correlation of -0.19 between GDP per capita and population growth in different countries over a period of time.
+As GDP per capita Increases, population growth decreases.

 ## Sources